 The Company has one stock-based compensation plan which allows the Board of Directors to grant incentives to employees, consultants directors, officers and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
 The Company also has two other stock-based compensation plans pursuant to which stock options are outstanding.
-However, no new stock options can be granted under these two plans.

 Effective January 1, 2006, the Company began recording compensation expense associated with stock options and other forms of equity compensation in accordance with SFAS No. 123 (revised 2004), "Share-Based Payment" (SFAS 123R), as interpreted by SEC Staff Accounting Bulletin No. 107.
 Prior to January 1, 2006, the Company accounted for stock options according to the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" (APB 25), and related interpretations, and therefore no related compensation expense was recorded for awards granted with no intrinsic value.
 The Company has adopted the modified prospective transition method provided for under SFAS 123R.
-Under this transition method, compensation cost associated with stock options recognized in the three month periods ended March 31, 2006 and 2007 includes: (1) amortization related to the remaining unvested portion of all stock option awards granted prior to January 1, 2006 over the requisite service period based on the grant-date fair value estimated in accordance with the original provisions of SFAS 123, "Accounting for Stock-Based Compensation", and (2) amortization related to all stock option awards granted on or subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of SFAS 123R.
-For performance based grants, a compensation charge is recorded when it is probable that performance or service conditions will be satisfied.
+Under this transition method, compensation cost associated with stock options recognized in the three and six month periods ended June 30, 2006 and 2007 includes: (1) amortization related to the remaining unvested portion of all stock option awards granted prior to January 1, 2006 over the requisite service period based on the grant-date fair value estimated in accordance with the original provisions of SFAS 123, "Accounting for Stock-Based Compensation", and (2) amortization related to all stock option awards granted on or subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of SFAS 123R.
+For performance-based grants, a compensation charge is recorded when it is probable that performance or service conditions will be satisfied.
 The probability of vesting is updated at each reporting period, and compensation is adjusted via a cumulative catch-up adjustment or prospectively depending upon the nature of the change.

-The compensation expense recognized in the Statement of Operations in the first quarters of 2006 and 2007 for stock options and restricted stock awards amounted to \$284 and \$266, respectively.
-Cash received from options exercised under all share-based payment arrangements for the three months ended March 31, 2006 and 2007 was \$28 and \$85, respectively.
+The compensation expense recognized in the Statement of Operations in the second quarters of 2007 and 2006 for stock options and restricted stock awards amounted to \$113 and \$263, respectively.
+For the six months ended June 30, 2007 and 2006 compensation expense totaled \$379 and \$574 respectively.
+Cash received from options exercised under all share-based payment arrangements for the three months ended June 30, 2007 and 2006 were \$29 and \$10, respectively.
+For the corresponding six month periods in 2007 and 2006, cash received from option exercises totaled \$115 and \$38, respectively.